 Consider working with a physiotherapist or water aerobics instructor if you've never done water exercise before.

-You can create more resistance by moving quickly.
-But start slowly, and gradually increase intensity.
+Start slowly, and gradually increase intensity.
 Walk in the water for a few minutes.
 Then you can start jogging.
+You can also use a resistance flotation belt or "water wings" to create more resistance.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.